Registration remains Open for the 2018-2019 School Year at KVA

-We have also made a few changes to our tuition and fees policies.
-Tuition has increased for grades 10-12 students (last year $10,500, this coming year $11,300).
-Tuition for grades 7-9 students will remain at $10,300.
+We have also made a few changes to our tuition and fees policies as of Sept 2018.
+Tuition has increased for grades 10-12 resident students (last year $10,500, this coming year $11,300).
+Tuition for grades 7-9 resident students will remain at $10,500.
 International student tuition has also increased.
 Please view the Tuition and Fees documents under the Admissions tab for a complete description of our new policies and current costs.

 We have started the process to become an IB (International Baccalaureate) World School with both the Middle Years Program (MYP) for grades 7-10, and the Diploma Program (DP) for grades 10-12.
 As this is a comprehensive process, we will be pursuing the MYP first.
 Interesting fact passed on to us by the IB people: there are currently no schools in Nova Scotia (public or private) currently offering the MYP.
 There are 2 private schools and many public schools in Nova Scotia offering the DP.

 We will continue to offer an educational experience to students that is based around self-direction, flexible scheduling, self-pacing, well-supported with resources, and with the ability to create custom programs that meet individual needs.

 Scholarships are Available

 As KVA is designed consistent with those educational models that support Gifted and Talented Learners, we are happy to offer partial scholarships to certain students.
 The terms gifted-ness and talented-ness encapsulate an extensive range of qualities, abilities, knowledge and skills in learners.
 If you are interested in finding out more about our Scholarship opportunities, please inquire.